Do Large Language Models Align with Core Mental Health Counseling Competencies?: Limitations

 \subsection{Scale and Scope of CounselingBench}

 Second, the scale and scope of the CounselingBench dataset present limitations.
-Although the dataset consists of 1,612 questions across 138 case studies, it may not adequately represent the diversity of situations encountered by mental health professionals.
+Given the size of the dataset, it may not adequately represent the diversity of situations encountered by mental health professionals.
 The current questions are based on mock exams for the NCMHCE, which may not encompass the full range of clinical presentations and treatment scenarios, especially for culturally specific or less common conditions \cite{hoge2005workforce, zangeneh2019culture}.
-In addition, since the NCMHCE is a US-based licensing exam, it does not cover mental health counseling scenarios and best practices in other global regions such as the Global South, which has significant differences in cultural values, social norms, and access to mental health resources \cite{sue2022counseling}.
+In addition, since the NCMHCE is a US-based licensing exam, despite containing questions regarding patients from a wide range of background, it does not fully cover mental health counseling scenarios and best practices in other global regions such as the Global South, which has significant differences in cultural values, social norms, and access to mental health resources \cite{sue2022counseling}.
 Such conditions require tailored approaches to mental health counseling and intervention that are not adequately reflected by the exam's current content.
 Expanding the dataset to include a wider variety of case studies, question formats, and counseling competencies would enhance its representativeness and allow for a more comprehensive evaluation of LLM performance.
 Additionally, integrating open-ended and scenario-based questions could better assess the models' ability to engage in complex reasoning and provide contextually appropriate responses, thereby improving the generalizability of findings.